 What’s the cheapest way to straighten teeth?

-As you’ve seen above, home straightening kits are probably the cheapest way to straighten teeth, but they are not always the most effective and they come with certain risks.
+As you’ve seen above, home straightening kits are probably the cheapest way to straighten teeth, but they are not suitable for more severe cases.

 Retainers can offer cheaper teeth straightening, but they only work in very mild cases.
 Most people will need braces if they want straighter teeth, in which case traditional metal braces are usually the most affordable.